Which component transfers torque from the engine to the transmission?

 Study for the Manual Transmission Exam.
 Use flashcards and multiple choice questions with explanations.
 Prepare thoroughly for your exam!

-The component that transfers torque from the engine to the transmission encompasses all options mentioned: the clutch disc, flywheel, and pressure plate.
-Each of these components plays a vital role in the process of transferring engine power to the drive wheels through the manual transmission.
+The component that transfers torque from the engine to the transmission includes the clutch disc, flywheel, and pressure plate, which work together as part of the clutch assembly in a manual transmission system.

 Subscribe